ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    Shortly following an update of group configuration, the Group Manager SHOULD prioritize the re-join of such current group members before processing Join Requests from new group members.

-* Following the enforcement of a new group configuration, a group member might support it while not deeming it conducive to a sufficient security level (e.g., in terms of security algorithms and related parameters).
+* Following the enforcement of a new group configuration, a group member might not deem it conducive to a sufficient security level (e.g., in terms of security algorithms and related parameters).
 In such a case, it is RECOMMENDED that the group member leaves the group.

 * A change of the current group configuration, possibly also requiring a group rekeying, might result in temporarily preventing communications among some group members altogether, until they have aligned themselves to the new group configuration.
 This is especially the case for a change of group configuration affecting the security algorithms and related parameters used in the group.